sankalpdayal/RobotArmPickAndPlace/README.md

 ![alt text][image6]

 Following video captures the run from start to stop for a successful pick and drop.
+The video is made 4x faster.

 [![Results of Robot Run](http://img.youtube.com/vi/hpGvvLTV8gA/0.jpg)](http://www.youtube.com/watch?v=hpGvvLTV8gA)